hypn05/interview/interview.md

 * Soap only uses POST requests
 Good for financial transaction(Asynchronous processing, Stateful operation)

+*[More description needed for SOAP]*

+### Rest
+* Representational start transter
+* Architec style
+* XML, JSON,
+* High Performance
+* Scalability
+* Flaxibility
+* A Restful service would use the normal HTTP verbs of GET, POST, PUT and DELETE for working with the required components Great for running multi ops(Limited connection, coding simplicity, caching)

 ## Question
 How would you distinguish between a GET and POST request given that you don’t know the HTTP method used?
 Can GET requests also have content in the body?

+Can GET requests have a body?
 ## Answer
 Yes, GET request can have content in the body. possible reason for doing so "we can not send very large inputs due to technical limitations of maximum URL length size which I found to be approximately ~2000 characters in general."